jkadowaki/computing_for_astro_ugrads/pyraf_installation.md

 	func(0)
 ```

-**OR** explicitly specify you are using Python 2 when running the script from the terminal:
+You can also explicitly specify to use Python 2 when running the script:

 ```
 python2 script.py